Curtis John Pride

 Pride signed with the Anaheim Angels in 2004.
 He hit .431/.465/.677 in only 65 AB with the Salt Lake Stingers and .250/.268/.325 in 40 AB as a pinch-runner/defensive replacement with the Angels.
 He was a free agent again, but re-signed with the Angels for 2005.
 For Salt Lake, Pride hit .289/.324/.418 with 10 SB in 280 AB, but was only 1 for 11 in 11 games for the Angels.

-In 20 professional seasons, he has played for 10 different organizations.
-He has played in 1193 minor league games to go with 399 major league contests.
+In 20 professional seasons, he played for 10 different organizations.
+He played in 1193 minor league games to go with 399 major league contests.
 He finished out his career in 2008 with the Southern Maryland Blue Crabs.

 Pride and his wife Lisa started the Together with Pride foundation to benefit hearing-impaired children, and they run it from their home in West Palm Beach, FL.
 Pride gives many interviews by reading lips and responds well thanks to years of speech therapy.
 His words are generally clear due to hours in front of a mirror to make sure his mouth is formed properly for words.
 He uses a hearing aide in his left ear to provide enough amplification to hear some conversation and background noise.
-The PA system comes through as only a garble, and only partial crowd noise is distiguishable.
+The PA system comes through as only a garble, and only partial crowd noise is distinguishable.
 "I didn't think that you can communicate with him as well as you really can," Salt Lake Bees manager Brian Harper said.
 "The first few weeks that I was around him, I was wondering if he understood.
 But he communicates just as well as anybody."

 Pride was named to the President's Council on Fitness, Sports and Nutrition in June 2010 by President Barack Obama.
+In January of 2016, he was named Major League Baseball's Ambassador for Inclusion, succeeding Billy Bean, who was promoted to Vice-President for Responsibility and Inclusion.

 Sources: Sacramento Bee, 1987-2005 Baseball America Almanacs